kcharb7/School_District_Analysis/README.md

 per_passing_math_reading = school_data_complete_df[(school_data_complete_df["math_score"] >= 70) & (school_data_complete_df["reading_score"] >= 70)]
 per_passing_math_reading.head()
 ```
-The, I set the index as the school_name using the grouby() function and used the count() method for the student_name to get the total number of students who passed both reading and math per school:
+Then, I set the index as the school_name using the grouby() function and used the count() method for the student_name to get the total number of students who passed both reading and math per school:
 ```
 # Calculate the number of students who passed both math and reading.
 per_passing_math_reading = per_passing_math_reading.groupby(["school_name"]).count()["student_name"]